fastbts/fastbts.github.io/FastBTS/Readme.md

+## Installation of FastBTS

-## Installation of the tcp_fastbts module
+## Installation of the test servers

 Recommended Environment: Ubuntu 16+ with kernel v5.0.1, gcc version 4.8 or later.

 Kernel Installation: